VIB-PSB/ksrates/doc/source/usage.rst

 3. Launch *ksrates* through the following command line::

-        nextflow run VIB-PSB/ksrates --config ./config_elaeis.txt -c ./custom_nextflow.config
+        nextflow run VIB-PSB/ksrates --config ./config_elaeis.txt

-    The ``--config`` option takes the *ksrates configuration file*, while ``-c`` takes the *Nextflow configuration file*.
-If the Nextflow-reserved ``nextflow.config``file name is used for the latter, the file is automatically recognized without having explicitly configure it with the ``-c`` option.
+    The *ksrates configuration file* is provided through the ``--config`` option.
+The *Nextflow configuration file* is automatically recognized when it's named with the Nextflow-reserved ``nextflow.config`` filename and it's located in the launching directory; alternatively, the user can provide a costum filename or path through the ``-c`` option.

     The first time the command is launched it downloads the *ksrates* Nextflow pipeline from the ``VIB-PSB/ksrates`` GitHub repository; from then on it uses the local copy stored in the ``.nextflow`` directory.
 If running a container, the image is pulled from Docker Hub and stored locally for successive usage.

 .. _`manual_pipeline`: